TebaldiLab/cellmarkeraccordion/README.md

 ## Annotate and interpret single-cell populations with the built-in Cell Marker Accordion database
 The <strong>cellmarkeraccordion</strong> allows the automatic identification of hematopoietic populations in single-cell datasets by running function ``` accordion ```.
 This function requires in input only a Seurat object (v4 or v5), or a matrix with raw or normalized counts (genes/features as rows and cells as columns).
 By default, the annotation of cell types is performed by exploiting the built-in Cell Marker Accordion database of marker genes.
 In addition, this function provides an extensive and easy interpretation of the results by reporting, for each cluster or annotated cell type, a) the top n marker genes which mostly impacted the annotation, b) the top n cell types competing for the final annotation and c) their relationship based on the cell ontology tree (these plots are activated by the *include_detailed_annotation_info* and *plot* parameters).
-To perform cell types identification by cluster and obtain detailed annotation information simply run:
+To identify the best matching cell types for each cluster and obtain detailed annotation information, simply run:
 ```bash
 # Input: Seurat object
 # Output: Seurat object with annotation results